 Parents have the right to appeal a suspension to the Board of Management and to put the child’s side of the story.

 Following or during a period of suspension, the parents/guardians must give a satisfactory undertaking that a suspended pupil will behave in accordance with the school code and the principal must be satisfied that the pupil’s reinstatement will not constitute a risk to the pupil’s own safety or that of the other pupils or staff.
 The principal will facilitate the preparation of a behaviour plan for the pupil if required and will re-admit the pupil formally to the class.

 Children with Special Needs

 All children are required to comply with the code of behaviour.
-However the school recognises that children with special needs may require assistance in understanding certain rules.
-Specialised behaviour plans will be put in place in consultation with parents/guardians and the class teacher, support teachers, Special Needs Assistants and/or principal will work closely with home to ensure that optimal support is given.
+However, the school recognises that children with special needs may require assistance in understanding certain rules.
+Specialised behaviour plans will be put in place in consultation with parents/guardians.
+The class teacher, learning support/ resource teacher, Special Needs Assistants and/or principal will work closely with home to ensure that optimal support is given.
 Cognitive development will be taken into account at all times.
 Professional advice from psychological assessments will be invaluable.

 The children in the class or school may be taught strategies to assist a pupil with special needs adhere to the rules and thus provide peer support.
 This will be done in a supportive and safe way, acknowledging and respecting the difference in all individuals.

 Physical Intervention and Restraint